-Self-compassion and the capacity to forgive oneself may be the key to longterm stress relief, say researchers at Brandeis University.
+Self-compassion and the capacity to forgive oneself may be the keys to long-term stress relief, say researchers at Brandeis University.

 April is Stress Awareness Month.
 That means now is the perfect time to take a close look at the levels of stress in your life.
-Do you find yourself dreading opening your email in the morning, afraid of adding yet another task to the already impossibly-large to-do list?
+Do you find that you dread opening your email in the morning, afraid of adding yet another task to the already impossibly large to-do list?
 Do you find yourself overeating or drinking in an attempt to numb your senses and avoid dealing with problems?
-Are you so stressed-out that your temper is out of control?
+Are you so stressed out that your temper is out of control?
 Do you find yourself taking out your frustrations on the people around you?
 Whatever your natural reaction to stress is, one thing is clear: High levels of stress can lead to serious problems.

 High levels of stress are associated with a long list of serious health problems, including heart disease, depression, headaches, diabetes, and even Alzheimer’s disease.
 Lessening the levels of stress you experience isn’t just about reducing anxiety—it’s about reducing the risk of medical complications that can shorten and reduce the quality of your life.

 Activities like yoga, meditation, music therapy, and exercise can be very helpful in reducing stress.
 But the Brandeis study gives us a new perspective on the root causes of the problem.
 If the researchers at Brandeis are right, the levels of stress you experience have less to do with your coping strategies after-the-fact and more to do with the way you see yourself.